richardguerre/flow/plugins/slack/think.md

 {{/each}}
 ```

-Plugins, like Slack, can register their own handlebars helpers to use in the template.
+Plugins, like Slack or Linear, can register their own handlebars helpers to use in the template.